premAI-io/state-of-open-source-ai/eval-datasets.md

 hines through its applicability in various speech-related tasks, including ASR, Speech Language Identification, Translation, and Retrieval.

+(esb)=
+[ESB](https://arxiv.org/pdf/2210.13352v1.pdf), the End-to-End ASR Systems Benchmark, is designed to assess the performance of a single ASR system across a diverse set of speech datasets.
+This benchmark incorporates eight English speech recognition datasets, encompassing a wide spectrum of domains, acoustic conditions, speaker styles, and transcription needs.
+ESB serves as a valuable tool for evaluating the adaptability and robustness of ASR systems in handling various real-world speech scenarios.

 ### Leaderboards

 #### Text-To-Speech Synthesis on LJSpeech